A celebration of the nightclub that, for 20 years, offered LOS ANGELES

 DRAGSTRIP 66 - THE FROCKUMENTARY

 Prior to 1993, best friends and club promoters Mr. Dan (aka Gina Lotriman) and DJ Paul V. had launched a few club nights that never really caught fire.
-Then, they opened the doors of Dragstrip 66 at Rudolpho’s in Silver Lake, and a bomb exploded.
-For 20 years, it was a raucous bacchanal where all who entered were part of the performance.
+Then, they opened the doors of Dragstrip 66 at Rudolpho’s in Silver Lake, and it was like a bomb exploded.
+For an incredible 20 years, it was a raucous bacchanal where all who entered were part of the performance.

-Once a month, a neighborhood Mexican restaurant on a nondescript corner in Silver Lake was transformed into a beloved destination for music, dance, fashion and performance art.
+Once a month, a neighborhood Mexican restaurant on a nondescript corner in Silver Lake, Los Angeles was transformed into a beloved destination for music, dance, fashion and performance art.
 More than just a dance club, Dragstrip 66 was an irreverent and decadent celebration of self-expression, community, and imagination that invited everyone to participate in its misfit-inspired magic.

 Were you the strange kid whose parents put you in the basement to play during parties?

-Creative monthly themes inspired an explosion of spectacular, imaginative cross-dress – and personas.
+Creative monthly themes inspired an explosion of spectacular, imaginative cross-dress and newly-minted personas.

 Think John Waters directing KISS and The Ramones as styled by Bob Mackie and Goodwill.